whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 Spiritual strength is foundational for maintaining a free society.
 But what do "freedom" and "spiritual strength" even mean?

-To me, a person has _spiritual strength_ if they give their deepest love in each moment without holding back, and you stand for what's right for yourself and others.
+To me, a person has _spiritual strength_ if they give their deepest love in each moment without holding back, and they stand for what's right for themselves and others.

 Spiritual strength exists when you're clear on your sacred gifts and you give them each moment.
 In other words, you know what matters to you and you act in service of it.
-In difficult moments you may sometimes feel uncertain or scared or angry, but regardless how you feel or what's going on around you, you give your deepest love.
-You stand for what's right no matter what.
+In difficult moments you may sometimes feel uncertain or scared or angry, but regardless how you feel or what's going on around you, you give your deepest love, and you stand for what's right no matter what.

 _Freedom_ exists when your neighbors _expect_ you to stand for what's right and uphold the laws you live by as a normal way of life.
-Your neighbors expect nothing less than your deepest bravery and integrity as you uphold the laws everybody lives by so that justice becomes a normal. _In a free society, your neighbors expect you to offer your deepest love and stand for what's right, rather than punishing you for it._ In a free society, everyone is expected to cultivate the spiritual strength to stand for what's right, no matter what.
+Your neighbors expect nothing less than your deepest bravery and integrity as you uphold the laws everybody lives by so that justice becomes normal. _In a free society, your neighbors expect you to offer your deepest love and stand for what's right, rather than punishing you for it._ In a free society, everyone is expected to cultivate the spiritual strength to stand for what's right, no matter what.

 However, if you live in a society with a ruling class, the police are the only ones allowed to enforce the law (and they have to follow orders).
 This means your unhealthy culture punishes you for seeking justice, even while abuses and corruption happen all around you.
 In unhealthy cultures, no one has that freedom to uphold their own laws -- not even the rich.